leonsliangyu/chatbot/AWS BedRock/README.md

--Deploy a chatbot on AWS Bedrock.
+- Deploy a chatbot on AWS Bedrock.
--Tools used: Docker and Streamlit
+- Tools used: Docker and Streamlit